gfeiden/MagneticFieldEvolutionVR/prop/outline.md

 Primary focus is coupling 1D stellar evolution model to a 2D mean-field dynamo model.
 [NORDITA] Comparison against observations of stellar magnetic fields.
 [Uppsala; ESO; UT Austin]

+Three sub-projects:

 #### P1.1 Magnetic Fields in Surface Convection Zones of Low- and Intermediate-Mass Stars
+Core of project.
+Evolution of dynamo-generated magnetic fields in stellar convective envelopes.
+How is magnetic topology affected by rotation and the size of the convectie envelope/radiative core?
+How does the evolving topology influence the feedback on stellar structure?
+When and why do stars transition from relatively "simple" axisymmetric, dipolar large-scale magnetic fields to predominantly non-axisymmetric, complex fields?
+Can we predict distribution of magnetic energy in $\mathcal{l}$-modes (spherical harmonic)?
+Trace temporal evolution of stellar magnetic activity cycles and polarity reversals. [among many other things]

 #### P1.2 Core Convection in the Presence of Magnetic Fields
+Investigate strength and topologies of magnetic fields in convection cores.
+Potential feedback on stellar structure, restriction of overshoot?
+[IS THIS POSSIBLE?!]

 #### P1.3 Magnetic Fields in Young Brown Dwarfs and Giant Planets
+Investigate how magnetic field generation is affected in cool, high pressure (degenerate) plasmas with neutral outer layers.
+Is the thermal evolution of these objects affected by magnetic fields as with young stellar objects?
+[IS THIS POSSIBLE?!]

 ### P2.
 Starspots and Atmospheric Considerations
 Exploring the impact of starspots on observable properties (preliminary: Feiden & Christophe, in prep).
 [NORDITA]